 Some investors who believe tungsten prices will rise in 2019 and beyond are taking the opportunity to enter the space in today’s low price environment.
 However, getting into the tungsten market can be a little difficult — as with many critical metals, getting direct exposure to tungsten is tricky as the metal does not trade on an exchange.

 As a result, many market participants who are interested in tungsten investment turn to tungsten companies.
 Most tungsten-producing companies are located in China, and are either privately owned or listed only on Asian exchanges; however, tungsten investing options do exist elsewhere.

-Beginner tungsten investors may want to check out our recent overview of the tungsten landscape in Spain, Portugal and UK — click here to read more about some of the tungsten companies operating there.
+Beginner tungsten investors may want to check out our overview of the tungsten landscape in Spain, Portugal and UK — click here to read more about some of the tungsten companies operating there.
 Information on tungsten companies located in Asia, North America, Africa and Australia can be found here.
 These articles are updated periodically.

-This is an updated version of an article originally published by the Investing News Network on May 27, 2013.
+This is an updated version of an article originally published by the Investing News Network in 2013.

 Don’t forget to follow us @INN_Resource for real-time news updates!